 When you cook pancakes, look to pay attention to these things and you are most certainly good to go!

-My favourite toppings for these vegan chocolate chip banana bread pancakes are nuts, seeds, fruits, cacao nibs, coconut flakes, granola, etc… You can literally just top your pancakes with anything you like!
+My favourite toppings for them are nuts, seeds, fruits, cacao nibs, coconut flakes, granola, etc… You can literally just top your pancakes with anything you like!

-And for this chocolate chip banana bread pancake, I topped with fresh banana as I wanted to enhance the rich banana flavour even more.
+I also topped them with fresh banana as I wanted to enhance the rich banana flavour even more.

 I finished with pouring generous amount of my chocolate maple sauce to create sweet and melty chocolate heaven!